Product

 Calculate your needs according to the number of art pieces you would like to display.

-In a gallery or exhibition space, plan for 3.5 – 4.0 rods/cables/cords per each length of track (6-feet) and 1.25 to 1.5 hooks per rod/cable/cord.
+Plan for 4 rods/cables/cords per length of track (6 feet) and 1.5 hooks per rod/cable/cord.

-- 1. If you hang miniatures or small artwork more densely, additional rods/cables/cords will be required.
+1. If you hang miniatures or small artwork more densely, additional rods/cables/cords will be required.

 I have a Plexiglass sheet panel that I need to hang in my store, what kind of hook should I use?